arogozhnikov/infiniteboost/README.md

 cd tests && nosetests .
 ```

-You can use implementation of trees from the package for your experiments, in this case please cite InfiniteBost paper.
+You can use implementation of trees from the package for your experiments, in this case please cite InfiniteBoost paper.

 ## Planned